-Binary tree traversal algorithm is also used in the min-max heap data structure.
+The binary tree traversal algorithm is also used in the min-max heap data structure.

 I see a lot of questions related to the tree traversing asked in many of the interviews.
-So understand it very well.
+So, understand it very well.

 If you have any questions related to Preorder, inorder and postorder depth-first search traversal, write a comment below.